nxp-mcuxpresso/mcux-sdk-examples/evkmimxrt1160/driver_examples/adc_etc/adc_etc_hardware_trigger_conv/cm7/readme.txt

 Running the demo
 ================
-The log below shows the output of the hello world demo in the terminal window:
+The log below shows the output of the ADC_ETC hardware trigger conversion demo in the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ADC_ETC_Hardware_Trigger_Conv Example Start!
+ADC Full Range:4096
 Please press any key to get user channel's ADC value.
 ADC conversion value is 107 and 3882
 ADC conversion value is 103 and 3884